mitchavery/CMPE-172-Project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-To start this project:
+To start this project.

+1. Download the source code with download zip option
+2. Extract the source file
-cd server
+3. cd into the server folder
-nodemon server

-client
+4. In a git bash, enter npm install then npm start to start the server
+5. cd back out and into the client folder
-npm install
+6. enter npm install
-npm start
+7. npm start

 ## Available Scripts